FitSNAP/FitSNAP/README.md

 #### Version Control:
 * `stable` branch is the latest validated stable version of the code.
 It is recommended for new users.
 * `master` branch reflects all of the latest code changes.
-It is intended for active developers.
+It is intended for active developers and requires an up-to-date version of LAMMPS as well.